vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 ### Prototype

-A picture is worth a thousand words.
-A prototype is even better.
 Do navigate through one of the initial prototypes for the app below.
-It gives a clear view of how the IA has been laid out using bottom and top navigation systems.
+It gives clarity on how the IA has been laid out using bottom and top navigation systems.

 <iframe src="https://marvelapp.com/1i0e59f?emb=1" class="prototype" width="360" height="640" allowTransparency="true" frameborder="0"></iframe>